LingjieFan/ObjectC/README.md

 ### Windows

 MinGW_32 or MinGW_64 is required for compiling the source codes.
-Once gcc is available, you can use following instruction on cmd to compile ObjectC.
+Once gcc is available, you can use following instructions in cmd to compile ObjectC.

 ```cmd
 gcc -c -fPIC Basic.c -o Basic.o